DohertyAssociates/DA-AppUpdater/README.md

 The default notification is set to "Full".
 This will display all notifications to users, including if the tool has updated, or an app update has succeeded or failed.
 This can be set to "SuccessOnly" which will only show successful updates (failures could generate tickets), or "None", which will silently update applications.
 ## App Information
 ### When does the script run?
-The created scheduled task is set to run:
+By default The created scheduled task is set to run:
-- At user logon
+- At 6AM every day (with the -StartWhenAvailable flag on the scheduled task to be sure it is run at least once a day).
+This way, even without connected user, powered-on computers get applications updated anyway.
-- At 6AM every day (with the -StartWhenAvailable flag on the scheduled task to be sure it is run at least once a day) This way, even without connected user, powered-on computers get applications updated anyway.
+See the above UpdatesAtLogon and UpdatesInterval switches to amend how often the script runs.
 ### Log location
 You can find logs in %ProgramData%\DA-AppUpdater\logs.
 Logs for the DA-AppUpdater install itself can be found in DA Log folder.